ppy/osu-wiki/wiki/osu!_wiki/Contribution_guide/GitHub_Web_Interface/en.md

 1. Open the code tab on your fork (you should already be on this tab).

 2. Navigate to the file you want to edit.
-The articles are located in the `wiki` folder and are organized by the folder names being the article names, while the `.md` files are the translations.
+The articles are located in the `wiki` folder and are organised by the folder names being the article names, while the `.md` files are the translations.

 3. Once you find the correct file, click on it.